Particl-Community/academy/guides/guide_mp_general_market_management.rst

 .. hint::

   The number of coins you hold in your :guilabel:`Public` balance will now be used as upvotes for this community market.
-As long as the markets overall moderation score doesn't go below |Threshold|, the market will remain on the :term:`Particl Network`.
+As long as the market's overall moderation score doesn't go below |Threshold|, the market will remain on the :term:`Particl Network`.